-About a year ago UV gel nails got an update with OPI Axxium Soak-Off Gel Lacquer, a thinner, flexible alternative to standard gel and acrylic.
+About a year ago UV-gel nails got an update with OPI Axxium Soak-Off Gel Lacquer, a thinner, flexible alternative to standard gel and acrylic.
 Designed for natural nails, it's available clear and in an edited range of OPI shades.
-Pre-gel nails need a bit of a rough surface-buff with an emery board to improve adhesion, but the key, says skilled esthetician Rita Remark, is a light touch so as not to cause damage.
+Pre-gel nails need a bit of a rough surface-buff with an emery board to improve adhesion, but the key, says skilled nail artist Rita Remark, is a light touch so as not to cause damage.

 I had OPI Axxium done just two days shy of three weeks ago, for the first time.
 I'll update on the results, wear, removal and other bonus points one might give the Axxium finish in a few days.

 New in salons this May from Creative Nail Design is a polish/gel hybrid called Shellac, which promises to last two weeks.
 Like Axxium, it requires UV light to cure the polish and dries in minutes.
 Removal is down to about 10 minutes, with acetone.
 Expect cost to be comparable to Minx and Axxium.
-Hit the CND (not to be confused with the short-form for Canadian) Facebook page to see the bigtime buzz, and click here for the Shellac-salon locator.
+Click here for more info on CND Shellac.

 A version of this story appeared in the Metro News.